Interklinik Bratislava: Default

-As of June 2018, there are creditors publicly seeking other creditors for the purposes of joint action/acquisition of debt.

 History

 Interklinik was established in 1994 as a clinic specialising in several areas of surgery.
 Under the auspices of its new director Tomas Stern, M.D. it later moved to the city-center of Bratislava and increased its scope of specialisations, including stomatology and medical spa treatments.
 The company offering spa treatments- Interklinik SPA s.r.o., is currently in default.

 Mr. Tomas Stern is currently the sole director of INTERKLINIK VITAL s.r.o. and one o the directors of INTERKLINIK SPA s.r.o.

 Today the clinic is situated at Einsteinova street in the Petržalka district.